Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 44:
 - By RetroAdvance64.
-- A direct 'Sidegrade' to the original Robot.
-Switches the role from a Swordsman to an Axeman.
+- [Re-made by the original artist] -- More of a sidegrade version of the Robot switching the role from a Swordsman to an Axeman.

 robot 45:
 - By RetroAdvance64.
-- A direct remake to the original robot.
-References "Monstercat", a mascot featured for the electronic music record label of the same name.
+- [Re-made by the original artist] -- References the "Monstercat", a mascot featured for the electronic music record label of the same name.

 robot 46:
 - By Aleiz21.

 robot 47:
 - By RetroAdvance64.
-- A direct remake to the original Robot.
+- [Re-made by the original artist] -- "A bit clunky to get ideas around but it works".

 robot 48:
 - By KetsuTT.

 robot 49:
 - By RetroAdvance64.
-- A direct remake to the original robot.
-Properly referencing the Hunter from Bloodborne.
+- [Re-made by the original artist] -- Properly references The Hunter, the playable protagonist of Bloodborne.

 robot 50:
 - By ML500.